 Discussion: The term “backward compatibility” was used to define that no modifications specified in the amendment will prevent legacy stations, as well as stations that do not support WLAN sensing, to decode PPDUs transmitted for WLAN sensing.

-Recommendation: Modify the last paragraph of 5.2.b as follows: (Note: The underlined sentence below can be found in the 11az PAR.)
+Recommendation: Add the following sentence to 8.1: (Note: The underlined sentence below can be found in the 11az PAR.)

-“This amendment provides backward compatibility and coexistence with legacy IEEE 802.11 devices operating in the same band.
-Backward compatibility with legacy 802.11 devices implies that devices implementing this amendment shall maintain data communication compatibility.”
+“Backward compatibility with legacy 802.11 devices implies that devices implementing this amendment shall maintain data communication compatibility.”